Accretion-Driven Turbulence in the Circumgalactic Medium: Analytic Framework

+which demonstrates that the inflow velocity in this solution is set by the turbulence dissipation time, in contrast with being set by the cooling time as found in the hot limit (eqn.~\ref{eq:cooling_flow}).
 We thus conclude that in the inner CGM of $<10^{12}\msun$ halos where cooling is rapid, the inflow is not free-falling or thermal pressure supported, but rather partially supported by turbulence with $\sigmat\approx\vc$.
 This $\sigmat\approx |u_r|\approx\vc$ result in the cool inflow regime is noted in the top panels of Fig.~\ref{fig:CGM_phases} and is a main conclusion of this paper.